Star Ocean: The Last Hope: Synopsis

 Edge's team destroys the Grigori on Aeos and convince Arumat to join them.
-Bacchus informs them to head to the Morphus homeworld, En II.
-On En II, the group learn that the Missing Procedure is an entity that lives in another dimension and that, if left unchecked, will consume their dimension.
-Just then, the planet is attacked by the Phantoms and the group successfully defends the planet.
+Bacchus informs them to head to the Morphus homeworld, En II, where the group learn that the Missing Procedure is an entity that lives in another dimension and that, if left unchecked, will consume their dimension.
+The planet is then attacked by the Phantoms and the group successfully defends the planet.
 As the Calnus is transformed into a warship, Edge has misgivings of abandoning his mission.
 Although he knows he is fighting for what is right, he feels discouraged in seeing the Calnus, a once peaceful exploration vessel transformed into a warship.
 The group is informed that the Missing Procedure itself is nigh impossible to destroy.
-However, there was a source dubbed the "Nox Obscurus" that amplifies the energy corrupted by the Grigori and feeds it back to the Missing Procedure, which in turn produces more Grigori.
+They soon discover a source dubbed the "Nox Obscurus" that amplifies the energy corrupted by the Grigori and feeds it back to the Missing Procedure, which in turn produces more Grigori.
 The group formulate a plan to destroy the Nox Obscurus, and destroy the entity.
 The combined force of the Morphus armada and Earth fleet attacks Nox Obscurus, which defends itself, resulting in the destruction of the Earth Lunar base.
 Crowe reveals himself to be alive, and sacrifices himself to take down Nox Obscurus's external security measures, allowing the Calnus entry.
 Inside, the group learn that the Cardianon mothership composes most of the structure, with many of the monsters inside creations that it has come up with.
 After traversing several layers, the group enter the Palace of Creation and meet the Apostle of Creation.
 The Apostle tells them that their assimilation is inevitable, and to stop fighting.
 Upon his defeat, he is revealed to be Faize, having given into the Procedure and assimilated.
 Faize is assimilated into a monstrous being and fights the group once more.